rahil627/my-programming-stuff/langs/programming-languages.md

     - can't seem to run from it, though i can keep trying!
   - i'm told it's much much better than it used to be..

-elisp (emacs-lisp)
-  - doom emacs
-  - org-mode, and other text-editor related stuff..